 There are four moral rights in the UK:

-- The right to attribution: The right to be recognised as the author of a work
+- The right to attribution: is the right to be recognised as the author of a work

-- The right to object to derogatory treatment: Any addition, deletion, alteration to or adaptation that amounts to a distortion or mutilation, or is otherwise prejudicial to the honour or reputation of the author
+- The right to object to derogatory treatment: for any addition, deletion, alteration or adaptation that amounts to a distortion or mutilation, that is otherwise prejudicial to the honour or reputation of the author

-- The right to object to false attribution: The right not to be named as the author of a work you did not create
+- The right to object to false attribution: is the right not to be named as the author of a work you did not create

 The National Archives Published 26 March 2015